Getting Started with Conduit

 Permanent failure (HTTP 4xx) 550 MTA will bounce

-To review delivery attempts, open the webhook detail page in the UI and click Logs, or call GET /api/v1/webhooks/{id}/logs.
+To review delivery attempts, open the webhook detail page in the UI and click Logs.

 Password resets

-Request a password reset from conduit.email/app/reset-password in the web UI or by calling POST /api/v1/accounts/me/password-reset.
+Request a password reset from conduit.email/app/reset-password in the web UI.
 Conduit sends a reset email with a single-use link to choose a new password.
+After a successful reset confirmation, Conduit revokes all refresh tokens and API access tokens for the account.

 Next steps